mixmastamyk/console/docs/readme.rst

     - Basic, the original 8/16 ANSI named colors
     - Extended, a set of 256 indexed colors
-    - "True", a.k.a.
+    - "True" or "Direct", a.k.a.
 16 million colors, consisting of either:

       - RGB specified colors
-      - X11-named colors (now built-in), or
+      - X11-named colors (built-in), or
       - Webcolors-named colors

 As mentioned,